30.3. Use contrary to law

 3.5.4 Major Sporting Events (Indicia and Images) Protection Act 2014

-The Major Sporting Events (Indicia and Images) Protection Act 2014 (Major Sporting Events Act) protects the use of certain words and images connected with the following major sporting event:
+The Major Sporting Events (Indicia and Images) Protection Act 2014 (Cth) (Major Sporting Events Act) protects the use of certain words and images connected with the following major sporting event:

 • ICC Men's T20 World Cup 2022